Creating payments

 Payment triggers (webhooks to your services)

 When a Payment changes state, Forte invokes a Payment Trigger (in practice, an HTTP POST call) to one of your Forte Services.
-Use this to kick off fulfillment work as a side effect of a payment — e.g., issue licenses, email receipts, write to your own ledger, or notify downstream systems.
+Use this to kick off fulfillment work as a side effect of a payment — for example, issue licenses, email receipts, write to your own ledger, or notify downstream systems.

-Triggers are delivered over a private network to your Service.
+Forte delivers triggers over a private network to your Service.

 Trigger events